-The Academy holds 2 defibrillators which are located in each first aid room.
+The Academy holds 3 defibrillators which are located in each first aid room and the entrance to Day Care corridor.
 Regular checks are carried out by the site manager to ensure they are fully charged, and all first aiders are fully trained in their use.